cybertrip/ml_minesweeper/README.md

 # ai-minesweeper
+A Machine Learning Algorithm that will solve MineSweeper iteratively.
+Data will be collected and converted into useful information.

 Overall Objectives
 	> Program will layout a minesweeper board
 	> Machine Learning Algorithm / Artificial Intelligence will attempt to solve it